devcurmudgeon/ybd/readme.md

 # Dependencies

+Currently YBD is for Linux only, and is expecting git, GCC, Autotools, python, and pyyaml.

-YBD depends on the [sandboxlib](https://github.com/CodethinkLabs/sandboxlib) library.
+YBD also depends on [sandboxlib](https://github.com/CodethinkLabs/sandboxlib), and optionally Julian Berman's [jsonschema](https://github.com/Julian/jsonschema)

-If you trust the Python Package Index (PyPI) you can install it with: `pip install sandboxlib`.
+If you trust the Python Package Index (PyPI) you can install sandboxlib with:
+`pip install sandboxlib` - same goes for jsonschema.

 # Quick Start

-git clone git://git.baserock.org/baserock/baserock/definitions ; cd definitions
+`git clone git://git.baserock.org/baserock/baserock/definitions ; cd definitions`

 Once there, you should be able to run